RareCamp/palind/tokenizer/Spec.md

-# CuresDev Personal Identifiable Information (PII) Tokenizer Specification
+# PALIND Personal Identifiable Information (PII) Tokenizer Specification

 In this document we describe the specification of the CureDev PII tokenizer version 1.0.